The Islands' Great and Magnificent seabirds

 Despite being elegant in the air, frigatebirds don't walk very well and can't swim!

-Highlights where the Galapagos Frigatebirds can be seen
+Spots where the Galapagos Frigatebirds can be observed

 Located on the remote northern tip of Isabela Island, Albemarle Point has the ruins of an abandoned US radar base from World War II.
 This infrequently visited site is only accessible by panga, but this gives you the opportunity to see the nesting sites of the critically endangered and unique Galápagos Flightless Cormorant.